ThermalGaussian/ThermalGaussian.github.io/index.md

 </div>

-To verify the effectiveness of our multimodal regularization term, we show multimodal regularization γ with manual adjustment of the thermal constraint coefficient in a truck scenario.
-The comparison shows that our multimodal regularization method reduces the storage space of RGB and thermal modes while maintaining high image quality.
-At the same time, we also intuitively give the Gaussian distribution of the original 3DGS method and our multimodal regularization method.
+To verify the effectiveness of our multimodal regularization term, we compare our multimodal regularization γ with manual adjustment of the thermal constraint coefficient in a truck scene.
+The comparison shows that our multimodal regularization approach reduces the storage space of RGB and thermal modalities while maintaining high image quality.
+At the same time, we visually present the Gaussian distributions of the original 3DGS method and our method with multimodal regularization.

 <div style="text-align: center; margin-bottom: 20px;">
     <figure style="display: inline-block; margin: 0 20px;">